are-nic/brewery/README.md

-The microservices have created by Django Framework.
+The microservices have been developed with Django Framework.
 They use MySQL databases.
 Every microservice works by Gunicorn and get client's requests through Nginx proxy server.
-All microservices sending messages to each other by RabbitMQ server.
+All microservices send messages to each other by RabbitMQ server.

-The Warehouse sends messages to Sales when Item instances changes.
+The Warehouse sends messages to Sales when Item instances change.

-The Sales sends messages to Warehouse and Accounting then Order and Item change.
+The Sales sends messages to Warehouse and Accounting when Order and Item change.

 The Accounting only receive messages from Sales.